DataDog/storedog/README.md

 - `ADS_B_PERCENT`: Percentage of traffic to route to the B (Python) ads service (default: `0`).
 The remainder goes to the A (Java) ads service.
   - Set to a value between `0` and `100` to control the split.

+> [!IMPORTANT]
+> When `ENABLE_SSL` is set to `true`, the `service-proxy` container looks for a certificate and key at `/etc/nginx/certs/cert.pem` and `/etc/nginx/certs/key.pem`.
+If they aren't already mounted there, it tries to download them from GCP instance metadata.
+Otherwise, the service-proxy exits with an error on startup.

+- `ENABLE_SSL`: Enables HTTPS on the service-proxy container, listening on port `443` (default: `false`).
+Only the exact value `true` enables it; any other value, including unset, is treated as disabled.

 ## Optional features

 There are several features that can be enabled by setting environment variables and feature flags.